GuitarsAI/earTrainingJS/DOCS_PLAN.md

 ---

-## Phase 4 — Tutorial markdown pages
+## Phase 4 — Tutorial markdown pages ✅ COMPLETE

 > These three pages become dedicated sections in the docs sidebar alongside the
 > JS API reference.
 They cover what JSDoc cannot process natively: HTML DOM